 The safety of ayahuasca can depend on many factors, such as the individual's physical and mental health, the preparation and quality of the substance, and the setting in which it is consumed.
 There are potential risks and side effects associated with ayahuasca use, including nausea, vomiting, anxiety, and even long-lasting psychological distress.

-Before your retreat we do a thorough investigation of your current condition before deciding whether Ayahuasca is an option for you.
+Before your retreat we do a thorough investigation of your current condition before deciding whether Ayahuasca is an option for you. (we serve Ayahuasca Tea made from only B Cappi it does not contain DMT this is Safer and Legal in portugal.
+DMT is illegal in Portugal)

 Our plants are sourced directly from Ecuador, from an indigenous community, with whom we continue to develop a relationship.